-All-season tires are great in most weather condition but become stiffened in cold weather and so they may not be adequate for extreme winter driving conditions.
+All-season tires are great in most weather conditions but they become stiffened in cold weather and they may not be adequate for extreme winter driving conditions.

 As we will be getting to know some of the best winter tires this year, let us first go a couple of frequently asked questions.

 1. Bridgestone Blizzak WS90

 2. Firestone weatherGrip

 3. Cooper Discoverer Truenorth